-Students may choose a comprehensive career-planning course-CAPL 1000-to participate in self-assessment activities as well as receive instruction in writing cover letters and resumes and conducting job searches.
+Students also may choose to enroll in a comprehensive career-planning course - CAPL 1000 - that includes self-assessment activities as well as instruction in writing cover letters and resumes, and conducting job searches.
+A career resource fee is required for CAPL 1000 as well as other selected services to offset expenses.